pforderique/market-sim/README.md

 > Note, the UI notes new orders on every transaction, but will only update the chart once per minute.
 This is a known bug, not a feature ;)

-**Congrats!** You just ran an end-to-end example of how our markets works.
+**Congrats!** You just ran an end-to-end example of how our markets work.

+To turn down all services, simply run `make down`.